Home » News » Industry News » Stub Ends: Types, Installation, And Uses

 Stub end is a pipe fitting component used to create a removable, bolted flange connection in piping systems.
 Constructed from materials matching the pipe's corrosion resistance requirements—such as stainless steel, carbon steel, or exotic alloys.
 The stub end features a flared, machined face for sealing and a straight hub welded to the pipe end.

-To use a stub end, first slide the lap joint flange onto the pipe; then, butt-weld the stub end’s hub to the pipe, ensuring full penetration and alignment.
-The flange remains loose, sliding forward to mate with the stub end’s flared face.
-A gasket is placed between the stub end and the opposing flange, and bolts are tightened uniformly in a star pattern to compress the gasket.
+Before welding, slide the lap joint flange onto the pipe.
+Then, butt-weld the stub end to it, ensuring full penetration and alignment.
+The flange remains loose, sliding forward to mate with the stub end's flared face.

-This system permits rapid disassembly for maintenance or inspection without pipe cutting, making it ideal for corrosive services, large-diameter lines, or systems requiring frequent access.
 However, stub ends are unsuitable for high-pressure/temperature applications, where weld neck flanges are preferred.

 Stub End Types